 UBC devotes more than CAD$10 million annually to awards, scholarships, and other forms of financial support for international undergraduate students.

-UBC has a dedicated Aboriginal Awards program for Canadian Aboriginal students, and has almost $100,000 in Major Entrance Scholarships for Aboriginal secondary school students.
+UBC has a dedicated Indigenous Awards program for Canadian Indigenous students, and has almost $100,000 in Major Entrance Scholarships for Indigenous secondary school students.

 There are a number of sources of financial assistance to help Canadian and American students with the significant investment required to complete a university degree.

 Funding for former youth in care in BC >>